-Vitamin E is a fat-soluble antioxidant essential for building a strong immune system and supporting skin and eye health, and it may also help to reduce the risk of cardiovascular disease.
-Most vegetable oils, such as grapeseed, sunflower, canola and flaxseed oil, are excellent sources of vitamin E. Nuts and seeds are also great sources.
+Vitamin E is a fat-soluble antioxidant essential in protecting sperm and oocytes from oxidative stress.
+Antioxidant availability in gonads may predict the length of an individual's fertility span, the viability of sperm and oocytes, and the potential for healthy fertilization and embryo implantation to occur.
+Most vegetable oils, such as sunflower, canola and flaxseed oil, are good sources of vitamin E. Nuts and seeds are also great sources.
 Given its antioxidant properties, there has been much interest in the role for vitamin E supplementation in cancer prevention.
-While some studies have shown a protective effect of vitamin E supplementation on cancer risk, others have reported increased risk with higher vitamin E supplementation.\ The discrepancy in findings across studies may be partly related to genetic variants that modify the risk associated with vitamin E supplementation.
-Scientists have reported a genetic variant in COMT may modify the risk associated with vitamin E supplementation.
+While some studies have shown a protective effect of vitamin E supplementation on cancer risk, others have reported increased risk with higher vitamin E supplementation.
+The discrepancy in findings across studies may be partly related to genetic variants that modify the risk associated with vitamin E supplementation.
+Scientists have reported a genetic variant in COMT may modify the risk associated with vitamin E supplementation.\

-\Hall KT et al. COMT and Alpha-Tocopherol Effects in Cancer Prevention: Gene-Supplement Interactions in Two Randomized Clinical Trials.
+\Hall KT et al. COMT and Alpha-Tocopherol Effects in Cancer Prevention: Gene-Supplement Interactions in Two Randomised Clinical Trials.
 J Natl Cancer Inst.
 2019 doi: 10.1093/jnci/djy204